ballerina-platform/module-ballerinax-java.jdbc/examples/facebook/posts/cache/README.md

 ## Overview

-The example demonstrates how to use the Ballerina JDBC client with caching to integrate with Facebook by using the [`CDATA Facebook JDBC Driver`](https://www.cdata.com/drivers/).
+The example demonstrates how to use the Ballerina JDBC client with caching support to integrate with Facebook by using the [`CDATA Facebook JDBC Driver`](https://www.cdata.com/drivers/).

 ## Implementation